Does Homeowners Insurance Cover Damage from a Party?

 You may need additional insurance if:

-• You’re hosting a party at an expensive venue where the cost of any damages caused by your guests could exceed your policy limits.
+• You’re hosting a party at an expensive venue where the cost of any damages your guests cause could exceed your policy limits.

 Event liability insurance